MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/collect-logs.md

 - `FilterByRole` parameter collects logs for each role.
 Currently, you can use the `FilterByRole` parameter to filter log collection by the following roles.
 This list of roles may change in a future release.

+  - ALM
+  - ArcAgent
+  - AutonomousLogs
+  - BareMetal
+  - CommonInfra
   - DeploymentLogs
-  - BareMetal
   - ECE
+  - Extension
+  - FleetDiagnosticsAgent
+  - HCICloudService DownloadService
+  - Health
-  - ALM
+  - HostNetwork
   - MOC_ARB
-  - FleetDiagnosticsAgent
+  - NC
   - ObservabilityAgent
+  - ObservabilityLogmanTraces
+  - ObservabilityVolume
+  - OEMDiagnostics
+  - OSUpdateLogs
   - RemoteSupportAgent
-  - OSUpdateLogs
-  - AutonomousLogs
-  - OEMDiagnostics
-  - ObservabilityVolume
-  - NC
+  - URP

 - `CollectSddc` parameter is set to `$true` by default, which triggers the `Get-SDDCDiagnosticInfo` cmdlet and includes its logs as part of the log collection.